 Walk a Mile |

+Created by Michelle Derosier of Thunderstone Pictures, the films address important topics such as treaties, racism, and violence against women, aiming to foster cultural understanding and encourage frank conversations about Indigenous issues.
 The project is part of the City of Thunder Bay's commitment to strengthening relationships with urban Aboriginal Peoples and promoting reconciliation.
 The films are available for viewing and can serve as teaching tools for various community members.

 |